linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide/permissions.md

 ## Setting Permissions

-Within the **Share with people and groups** panel, you can define access levels for:
+Within the <span class="ui-page-label">Share with people and groups</span> panel, you can define access levels for:

 - Anyone (public access)
 - Registered members (all logged-in users)

 <br>

-To assign roles to specific individuals or groups, click the **Add Users / Groups** button and choose the appropriate permission level.
+To assign roles to specific individuals or groups, click the <span class="ui-generic-label">Add Users / Groups</span> button and choose the appropriate permission level.

 <br>